pip-services/pip-services-docs/content/en/getting_started/tutorials/microservice_facade/step6.md

   Not available
 {{< /tabsection >}}

-Now, let’s create a file with a test client, which will help us test our user and session related operations.
+Now, let's create a file with a test client, which will help us test our user and session related operations.
 Place the code below into a file named **RestClientTest**:

 {{< tabsection >}}
   {{< include "../__code10_node.md" >}}